Simple Living With Nature

 One of the first flowers to emerge in late winter and early spring are wild violets.
 We get them all over our backyard, so finding them is pretty easy!

-Since we have so many, I decided that I better do something with them, and making wild violet infused vinegar seemed like the best idea.
+Since we have so many, I decided that I better do something with them.
+After making wild violet soap and wild violet syrup, making wild violet-infused vinegar seemed like the next best option.

 The first thing you need to make this vinegar is wild violet flowers, and they are usually easy to forage for.